guardsight/gsvsoc_working-from-home-infoseries/README.md

 ![img](images/GuardSight-Working_From_Home-Mobile-Devices.png)

-1. FREE TO USE AND REBRAND FOR YOUR COMPANY, GOVERNMENT, OR EDUCATION ENTITY
+1. Free to use and rebrand for your company, government, or educational entity
-2. Send mail to opensource@guardsight.com if you would like us to rebrand for your entity as new infoseries are released
+2. Send mail to opensource@guardsight.com if you would like us to white-label future releases for your entity